Nuclear US timeline

 Is nuclear power safe?

 Many countries have safely used nuclear power for well over 60 years.
-It is one of the most closely monitored and regulated industries in the world and actually has the lowest rate of fatalities and injuries per unit of electricity compared to all other electric power generation.
-Cyber security and physical on-site security are top-tier and on guard 24/7/365.
+It is one of the most closely monitored and regulated industries in the world.
+The latest cybersecurity systems and well-trained on-site security personnel provide around-the-clock security.

 The reactors themselves are built to strident safety specifications, constantly monitored, and layered with multiple redundancy systems to maintain the unprecedented track record of safety the industry has achieved.